System for dealing with medical errors ‘not fit for purpose’ – Scally

 “The current system is deeply flawed.
 The legal system takes an error and converts it into an injustice, and then converts that into a financial sum.”

-Dr Scally also flagged issues within CervicalCheck and the wider health service which he discovered while investigating the scandal.
+Dr Scally also flagged issues within CervicalCheck and the wider health service which he discovered while investigating the controversy.
 “My job in six weeks was to narrow down the field of vision, identify what the nub of the issue was.
-Yet when I opened up this pandora’s box, there was no narrowing it down, there was hardly a bit of the system where I didn’t find serious problems . . . and hardly a bit of the system that didn’t need to be changed,” he said.
+Yet when I opened up this pandora’s box, there was no narrowing it down, there was hardly a bit of the system where I didn’t find serious problems ... and hardly a bit of the system that didn’t need to be changed,” he said.

 “Some of the very basics were not in place and that played a very important part in the genesis of CervicalCheck problems, such as the absence of a simple management structure.
 I couldn’t find clear management structures in place in the HSE in regard to CervicalCheck.”

-“It was amazing how people interpreted accountability . . . what they really meant was someone would be pillory.
+“It was amazing how people interpreted accountability ... what they really meant was someone would be pilloried.
 They had to find someone to blame and someone to pillory.”

 He recounted one conversation with officials in the HSE who he felt were seeking to appoint blame to individuals, which led him to warn: “Just because I grew up in West Belfast doesn’t mean I believe in punishment beatings.”